-MBOSE 12th result: Meghalaya HSSLC Science, Commerce, Vocational result coming out today on mbose.in
+MBOSE 12th result: Meghalaya HSSLC Science, Commerce, Vocational result declared on mbose.in

 The official website already has an inactivated link to check the result and it says the result is being declared today.